The Birth of a National Anti-Nuclear Movement

 About Paul Gunter

-PAUL GUNTER is a lead spokesperson in nuclear reactor hazards and security concerns.
-He acts as the regulatory watchdog over the U.S. Nuclear Regulatory Commission and the nuclear power industry.
+A lead spokesperson in nuclear reactor hazards and security concerns, Paul acts as the regulatory watchdog over the U.S. Nuclear Regulatory Commission and the nuclear power industry.
 He is a 2008 recipient of the Jane Bagley Lehman Award from the Tides Foundation for environmental activism for his work on the nuclear power and climate change issue.
-He has appeared on NBC Nightly World News, The Lehrer News Hour, BBC World News and Amy Goodman’s “Democracy Now.”
+He has appeared on NBC Nightly World News, The Lehrer News Hour, BBC World News, and Amy Goodman’s “Democracy Now.”